 Placement

-Direct object pronouns normally appear before a conjugated verb, or they attach to an infinitive, gerund, or affirmative command, and they never split a negative command.
+Pronouns normally go before a conjugated verb, or attach to an infinitive, gerund, or affirmative command.
+They never separate a negative command.

 Examples